 As well as my private practice, I have extensive experience of working for the local authority and the voluntary sector.

-Additionally I am a group facilitator for a UKCP accredited MA course in Child and Adolescent Psychotherapy.
+Additionally I hold a post graduate diploma in Child, Adolescent and Adult Psychotherapy and Counselling Supervision and am a group facilitator for a UKCP accredited MA course in Child and Adolescent Psychotherapy.

 Accredited register membership